 After forging, the workpiece is cooled by air, and the cooling speed is carefully controlled to enhance its mechanical properties and make it easier to cut.

 Some domestic machinery companies producing 20CrMnTi steel automotive gears use the waste heat generated during forging to perform normalizing.
 This process can save over 300kW·h of electricity per ton of gears produced.

 (1) Rapid spheroid annealing of HSS forgings

-Some domestic units immediately put the high-speed steel into Ac1-(20～30)℃ for 2～3h after stopping forging, the furnace is cooled to 550℃, and the furnace is air-cooled, which simplifies the process, shortens the production cycle, and saves electricity of 70% to 90%, reduces production costs, improves working conditions, improves the quality of forgings, and facilitates mechanized operations.
+Some domestic units immediately place the high-speed steel into Ac1 (20-30°C) for 2-3 hours after forging, allowing the furnace to cool to 550°C and then air-cooling.
+This simplifies the process, shortens the production cycle, and saves 70-90% in electricity costs, reducing production costs and improving working conditions.
+Additionally, this process improves the quality of the forgings and facilitates mechanized operations.

-For high-speed steel workpieces processed by rolling, die forging and isothermal processing, it is not necessary to follow the conventional annealing process, which can refer to this example.
+For high-speed steel workpieces processed through rolling, die forging, and isothermal processing, there is no need to follow the traditional annealing process.
+This example can be used as reference.

 (2) 8Cr2WMnMoVS (referred to as 8Cr2S) system of precision cold die forging annealing residual heat

 The dimensions of the die are 250mm x 200mm x 42mm.
 The starting forging temperature is between 1150-1100°C and the final forging temperature is between 900-850°C.

 The annealing process involves heating the die to 800-820°C for 4-6 hours, then allowing the furnace to cool to 500°C using air cooling.

 4. 5 cases of residual heat quenching of rolls, rolling and extrusion